 *An abnormal result of a virtual colonoscopy or flexible sigmoidoscopy, a positive FOBT, FIT or sDNA test should be followed up with a timely colonoscopy.

-The rate of colorectal cancer in people younger than 50 has doubled since the 1990s.
+The rate of colorectal cancer in people younger than 50 continues to steadily rise.

 Surgery is the most common treatment.
 When the cancer has spread, chemotherapy or radiation may be administered before or after surgery.